-Policy/Criteria1
+Policy/Criteria

-- I. WellCare of North Carolina® shall cover allogeneic HSCT for Small Lymphocytic Lymphoma (SLL) using either a myeloablative or reduced-intensity pretransplant conditioning regimen to treat CLL or SLL in members with markers of poor-risk disease. - II.
-WellCare of North Carolina® shall cover HSCT for Non-Hodgkin's Lymphoma (NHL) in the following situations: - A. For members with NHL B-cell subtypes considered aggressive (except mantle cell lymphoma), either allogeneic HSCT using a myeloablative conditioning regimen or autologous HSCT: - 1.
-As salvage therapy for members who do not achieve a complete remission (CR) after first-line treatment (induction) with a full course of standard-dose chemotherapy; - 2.
-To achieve or consolidate a CR for those in a chemo sensitive first or subsequent relapse; OR - 3.
-To consolidate a first CR in members with diffuse large B-cell lymphoma, with an age adjusted International Prognostic Index score that predicts a high- or high-intermediate risk of relapse. - B. For patients with mantle cell lymphoma: - 1.
-Autologous HSCT to consolidate a first remission; OR - 2.
-Allogeneic HSCT, myeloablative or reduced-intensity conditioning as salvage therapy. - C. For patients with NHL B-cell subtypes considered indolent, either allogeneic HSCT using a myeloablative conditioning regimen or autologous HSCT:
+- I. WellCare of North Carolina® shall cover allogeneic HSCT for Small Lymphocytic Lymphoma (SLL) using either a myeloablative or reduced-intensity pretransplant conditioning regimen to treat CLL or SLL in beneficiaries with markers of poor-risk disease. - II.
+WellCare of North Carolina® shall cover HSCT for Non-Hodgkin's Lymphoma (NHL) in the following situations: - A. For beneficiaries with NHL B-cell subtypes considered aggressive (except mantle cell lymphoma), either allogeneic HSCT using a myeloablative conditioning regimen or autologous HSCT: - 1.
+As salvage therapy for beneficiaries who do not achieve a complete remission (CR) after first-line treatment (induction) with a full course of standard-dose chemotherapy; - 2.
+To achieve or consolidate a CR for those in a chemo sensitive first or subsequent relapse; or - 3.
+To consolidate a first CR in beneficiaries with diffuse large B-cell lymphoma, with an age adjusted International Prognostic Index score that predicts a high- or high-intermediate risk of relapse. - B. For patients with mantle cell lymphoma: - 1.
+Autologous HSCT to consolidate a first remission; or - 2.
+Allogeneic HSCT, myeloablative or reduced-intensity conditioning as salvage therapy. - C. For patients with NHL B-cell subtypes considered indolent, either allogeneic HSCT using a myeloablative conditioning regimen or autologous HSCT: - 1.
+As salvage therapy for beneficiaries who do not achieve CR after first line treatment (induction) with a full course of standard-dose chemotherapy; or